palomachain/docs/src/guide/resources/paloma-ledger.md

 ## The Cosmos Standard Transaction

-Transactions in Cosmos embed the [Standard Transaction type](https://godoc.org/github.com/cosmos/cosmos-sdk/x/auth#StdTx) from the Cosmos SDK.
+Paloma transactions follow the [Standard Transaction type](https://godoc.org/github.com/cosmos/cosmos-sdk/x/auth#StdTx) from the Cosmos SDK.
 The Ledger device displays a serialized JSON representation of this object for you to review before signing the transaction.
 Here are the fields and what they mean:

 - `chain-id`: The chain to which you are broadcasting the tx.
 Find the available chain-ids [here](./networks).
 - `account_number`: The global id of the sending account assigned when the account receives funds for the first time.